1. "Argo" - Chris Terrio

 5. Alan Arkin - "Argo"

-I happen to think that all but one of the nominees are relatively undeserving, so I'd definitely go with Philip Seymour Hoffman
+Should Win: I happen to think that all but one of the nominees are relatively undeserving, so I'd definitely go with Philip Seymour Hoffman, who to my mind gives the finest performance of his career as Lancaster Dodd in "The Master."

 1. Anne Hathaway - "Les Miserables"